-- The Capital Facilities Fund is used to account for resources received from developer impact fees assessed under provisions of the California Environmental Quality Act (CEQA). - The Special Reserve for Capital Outlay Fund exists primarily for the accumulation of General Fund monies for capital outlay purposes.
+• The Capital Facilities Fund is used to account for resources received from developer impact fees assessed under provisions of the California Environmental Quality Act (CEQA).

 Debt Service Funds are used to account for the accumulation of resources for, and the payment of, long-term debt principal, interest, and related costs.
 The District maintains one nonmajor debt service fund: